This page is Archived

 • Racing on track days

-If you've got a classic car equipped for racing – whether it's just a gentle drive in a track parade or something slightly speedier on a track day where time trials let drivers put an older car through its paces – make sure your policy covers you for any extra dents or accidents.
+If you've got a classic car equipped for racing – whether it's just a gentle drive in a track parade or something slightly speedier on a track day where time trials let drivers put an older car through its paces – make sure your policy covers you for driving in this way.

-You'll pay a slightly higher premium according to how often you race or the number of events you take part in.
+You'll pay a higher premium according to how often you race or the number of events you participate in.

 • Going abroad